Trung28899/MERN-Commerce-Shop/README.md

     - Back-end: $ npm run client (in root dir)
     - Both at the same time: $ npm run dev (in root dir)

+## Notable Bugs:

+    - Name in NavBar didn't change when update
+        +, in /profile: after update name,
+            updated name got send to backend, howevers, navbar doesn't display the updated name
+        +, After update name, logout and log back in, the name in the text box is not the updated name
+        > fixed in 21st commit, but might happen again

+    - When add to cart a new product (with default quantity)
+        > the product in cart wasn't count until we change the amount

 ## I. Front-end Explanation:

     1. Packages Used: